Cyanistic/mpdtrackr/README.md

 Using mpdtrackr is as simple as running `mpdtrackr run` after starting up your MPD server.

 To make sure that you never forget to start up the mpdtrackr daemon before listening to music, you probably want to make sure it runs on startup.
-There is a minimal `mpdtrackr.service` file provided to let you do that provided, that you use systemd.
+There is a minimal `mpdtrackr.service` file provided to let you do that, provided that you use systemd.
 Otherwise you probably already know how to make a command run on startup using your window-manager configuration or something of the sort.

 If you want to transfer, modify, or gain a closer look over your stats, the database file containing all of your stats should be in the config directory for your respective OS.